Investment Management - Accounting Resources for ASC 946

 Learn more

-Investment Management Industry Fundamentals: Investments - Part of the “Investment Management Industry Fundamentals” learning path, this CPE-eligible, eLearning course (2.0 CPE) begins with an overview of typical investments held by investment companies.
+Investment Management: Investments – Part of the “Investment Management Industry Fundamentals” course collection, this CPE-eligible, eLearning course (2.0 CPE) begins with an overview of typical investments held by investment companies.
 This online course then takes a deeper dive into the accounting and reporting requirements for investments in equity securities, debt securities, and alternative investments.
 With the investments line item being so important to entities in the investment management industry, this course is a must for accountants in this industry!

 Learn more